tdep-developers/tdep/paper/paper.md

 # Acknowledgements

 F.K. acknowledges support from the Swedish Research Council (VR) program 2020-04630, and the Swedish e-Science Research Centre (SeRC).
 Work at Boston College was supported by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences (BES) under Award #DE-SC0021071.
 MJV, AC, and JPB acknowledge funding by ARC project DREAMS (G.A.
 21/25-11) funded by Federation Wallonie Bruxelles and ULiege, and by Excellence of Science project CONNECT number 40007563 funded by FWO and FNRS.
+R.F. acknowledges financial support by the Spanish State Research Agency under grant number PID2022-139776NB-C62 funded by MCIN/AEI/ 10.13039/501100011033 and by ERDF A way of making Europe.
 J. K. acknowledges support from the Swedish Research Council (VR) program 2021-00486.

 # References